DVD Extras for this story on the 15-episode box sets include:

 A good TARDIS console room scene closes off this adventure, which again reinforces the idea of the Doctor and Clara dating each other, regularly, "on Wednesdays".
 Artie just casually addresses the Doctor as "Clara's boyfriend" as though he hasn't yet learned the name/title of "Doctor" yet.
 Cute.
 And no one seems to want to dispute such an assertion.
 Interesting.
 There seems to be an awkward split second between the Doctor and Clara, as though they are about to part out of routine rather than from really wanting to, which they quickly diffuse by returning to casual routine.
 And the Doctor has a nice little private moment of being shocked at how infatuated he may be becoming.
 Nice.
 If only we knew we could look forward to another season of Matt Smith and Jenna-Louise Coleman, that might be fantastic, but such seems unlikely.
 Oh well.
 We'll take what we can get in the moment.

-This story has become available on DVD and Blu-ray.
+"Nightmare in Silver" has become available on DVD and Blu-ray.

 This story is also available in an 8-episode volume with minimal extra features.